Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 When using an IDE, the source code related to the integration tests is the one deployed directly on the platform side.
 This means that an update in the code for the Java classes will be included when you run the integration tests _if and only if_ they are deployed in the platform.
 To avoid stopping/starting
-Alfresco Content Services with every change, use **hot reloading** as the only way to deploy the new version of the Java classes.
+Content Services with every change, use **hot reloading** as the only way to deploy the new version of the Java classes.
 For more details, see
 [JRebel](#hotreloadingjrebel) / [HotSwapAgent](#hotreloadinghotswapagent) Hot reloading.

 ### Hot reloading

 Hot reloading in a Java project is the ability to avoid the infamous _change > restart and wait > check_ development lifecycle.
-This allows you to modify your application's code, and view the changes without having to restart Alfresco Content Services / Alfresco Share.
+This allows you to modify your application's code, and view the changes without having to restart Content Services / Alfresco Share.
 You can potentially gain significant savings in development time that would otherwise be wasted rebuilding the Docker images and restarting the Docker containers.

 Hot reloading is a well known behaviour in several other languages (C# for example), and the most practical and fast lifecycle like Save&Reload should be